 Configured as two returning 9-hole circuits, the DuPont Nine and the Weyerhaeuser Nine, the course can be extended to 7,474 yards from the back tees.
 With a pond fronting the green on the 434-yard 7th (“Rainer”), this is the toughest hole on the outward half.
 On the back nine, the 466-yard 13th (“Head Wind”) is another monster par four, normally played into the prevailing breeze.

-The course hosted the 38th and last edition of the U.S. Women’s Amateur Public Links Championship in 2014, when Fumie Jo from China became the sixth overseas winner of the event, defeating Eun Jeong Seong from South Korea 3&2 in the 36-hole final match.
+The Home Course was the site of two stroke-play qualifying rounds for the 2010 U.S. Amateur when Chambers Bay hosted the finals.
+The course also staged the 38th and last edition of the U.S. Women’s Amateur Public Links Championship in 2014, when Fumie Jo from China became the sixth overseas winner of the event, defeating Eun Jeong Seong from South Korea 3&2 in the 36-hole final match.

 Played this one a while ago during a trip that included 27 holes at Chambers Bay the previous day (I loved it) and then we played a Public Course before heading to this one which I knew had hosted US Amateur back in 2010.